-Shazdeh Omari joined CPJ in 2011 after working as copy chief at The Village Voicefor four years.
+Shazdeh Omari joined CPJ in 2011 after working as the copy chief at The Village Voice for four years.
 She has worked as a reporter, writer, editor, medical editor, and copy editor in the United States and Greece.
 Prior to her career in publishing, she taught English at Western Connecticut State University and reported, wrote, and produced radio features as an intern at United Nations Radio.
 Omari was born in Saudi Arabia and raised in Karachi, Pakistan, where she learned to read, speak, and write Urdu.
-She holds a bachelor's degree in journalism and sociology from the University of Connecticut and a master's degree in English-TESOL from Western Connecticut State University.
+She holds a bachelor's degree in journalism and sociology and a master's degree in English-TESOL.

 DEPUTY EDITOR FOR INNOVATION

 Kamal Singh Masuta is a creative professional with more than 10 years of experience in Web site management and design, along with graphic design and production.
 He joined CPJ in May 2010 to oversee and advance the organization's online presence and electronic communications.
 Prior to joining CPJ, he served in similar positions at nonprofit organizations, including the Cordoba Initiative and Leader to Leader Institute.
 He also has experience in for-profit settings, having worked for Nature Publishing Group.
 He graduated from SUNY at Stony Brook in 1999 with a bachelor's degree in psychology and has taken advanced graphics/Web courses at Pratt Institute and NYU.